eswarsaikiran15/Data_analyst_daily_practice/My_Sql/My-Sql_Notes.md

 - **Simple CASE** = `CASE col WHEN val THEN` — simpler
 - `ELSE` is optional — returns NULL if no match and no ELSE

+### 🎯 Interview Q&A

+> **Q: What is a CASE expression and where can you use it in SQL?**
+> **A:** `CASE` is SQL's conditional expression — it evaluates conditions and returns a value based on the first matching `WHEN` clause.
+Unlike most languages, it's an **expression** (returns a value), not a statement (executes logic).
+This means you can use it anywhere a value is valid: inside `SELECT` (to create computed columns), `ORDER BY` (custom sort logic), `GROUP BY` (custom buckets), `WHERE` (conditional filtering), and inside aggregate functions like `SUM(CASE WHEN ...
+END)` for conditional aggregation.

+> **Q: What is conditional aggregation and how does it work?**
+> **A:** Conditional aggregation combines `CASE` inside an aggregate function to compute multiple different aggregates in a single query pass — essentially pivoting rows into columns. `SUM(CASE WHEN dept_id = 1 THEN salary ELSE 0 END)` sums salary only for dept 1, outputting 0 for all others. `COUNT(CASE WHEN gender = 'F' THEN 1 END)` counts only female employees (ELSE is omitted, so non-matches contribute NULL which COUNT ignores).
+This technique avoids multiple subqueries or JOINs and is very efficient.

+> **Q: What is the difference between Simple CASE and Searched CASE?**
+> **A:** **Simple CASE** (`CASE col WHEN val THEN ...`) compares one expression against a list of values — like a switch statement.
+It only supports equality checks. **Searched CASE** (`CASE WHEN condition THEN ...`) evaluates arbitrary boolean conditions per branch — like if/else-if.
+Searched CASE is more powerful: it can use `>`, `<`, `BETWEEN`, `IS NULL`, `LIKE`, or any Boolean expression.
+Use Simple CASE for straightforward value mapping; Searched CASE for range checks or complex conditions.

+> **Q: What does CASE return if no WHEN condition matches and there is no ELSE?**
+> **A:** It returns **NULL**.
+If no WHEN matches and no ELSE clause is provided, the CASE expression silently returns NULL.
+This can cause subtle bugs — for example, using CASE inside SUM where some rows have no matching WHEN will contribute NULL (which SUM treats as 0 via ignore-NULL behavior) rather than an error.
+Always include `ELSE` with an explicit fallback value to make your intent clear and avoid unexpected NULLs.

 ---

 ## 18. CTEs — Common Table Expressions